 How to Roast Cauliflower

-I like to take each floret and either to quarter them or halve them.
+- I like to take each floret and either to quarter them or halve them.
 Whichever direction you are cutting them, just have them all the same size.
-I like to slice them, however, if you choose to break them apart, it is perfect as well.
+I like to slice them, however, if you choose to break them apart, it is also perfect.

-I add lime or lemon juice for two reasons.
+- I add lime or lemon juice for two reasons.
 Once, to keep them moist.
-The second is that the lemon and or lime will remove some of the smell appropriated to the cauliflower.
+The second is that the lemon and or lime will remove some of the smell appropriate to the cauliflower.
 Smell that is not particularly liked.

-Do use the core and greens.
+- Do use the core and greens.
 Slice the core into rounds and roast them alongside the florets.
-You can always use them in soup at a later time by freezing them.
+You can always use them in soup later by freezing them.